-The table below sets out selected information on our principal facilities.
+The table below sets out selected information on our principal facilities at December 31, 2013.

-Location Owned/Leased(1)
+Location Community Handson Advantage Owned/Leased(1)

 Corporate Headquarters: Stamford, CT Leased

-Bank Headquarters: Draper, UT Leased
+Bank Headquarters:

-• Leased
+Draper, UT Leased

 Payment Processing Centers:

 Atlanta, GA Leased

 Longwood, FL Leased

 Customer Service Centers:

 Canton, OH Leased

 Charlotte, NC Leased

 Frisco, TX Leased

 Hyderabad, India Leased

 Kettering, OH Leased

 Manila, Philippines Leased

 Manila, Philippines (Alabang) Leased

 Merriam, KS Owned

-Phoenix, AZ Leased Leased
+Phoenix, AZ Leased

-Rapid City, SD San Juan, PR Leased
+Rapid City, SD Leased

-San Juan, PK Leased
+San Juan, PR Leased

 Other Support Centers:

 Alpharetta, GA Leased

 Bellevue, WA Leased

 Bentonville, AR Leased

 Costa Mesa, CA Leased

 San Francisco, CA Leased

 San Jose, CA Leased

 St. Paul, MN Leased

 Walnut Creek, CA Leased

 Bank Retail Branch Location:

 Bridgewater, NJ Leased

-(1) In connection with this offering, certain of these leased properties were assigned to us by GECC.
-In some cases GECC will continue to have liability for obligations under the leases and we will indemnify GECC for any costs or expenses related to those obligations.
+(1) All the leased properties in this table are either currently leased by us or, in connection with the completion of the IPO, GECC assigned the leases or sublease the facilities to us.
+In some cases GECC will continue to have liability for obligations under the leases and subleases, and we will indemnify GECC for any costs or expenses related to those obligations.
+In addition, in connection with the IPO, GECC transferred ownership of the Merriam, KS facility to us.

 Our corporate headquarters are located on a site in Stamford, Connecticut that is leased by GECC from a third party.
-The site contains three buildings, two of which we currently occupy completely and another which we occupy partially, with the remaining space occupied by other GE businesses.
-In connection with the completion of this offering, we entered into an arms-length sublease agreement with GECC for our current facilities on this site.
+The site contains three buildings, one of which we currently occupy completely and another which we occupy partially, with the remaining space occupied by other GE businesses.
+In connection with the completion of the IPO, we entered into an arms-length sublease agreement with GECC for our current facilities on this site and to expand our space by an additional 51,000 square feet, after which we will fully occupy two of the three buildings on the site.
 Our physical space and the technology services in Stamford are separate from the other GE businesses that operate there.
 GECC's current lease agreement expires September 30, 2016, and contains two remaining five year renewal options.